Takis Dimopoulos

-Takis Dimopoulos (Greek:Τάκης Δημόπουλος, Pyrgos, Greece, 1898 – Athens, Greece 1981) was a Greek essayist, novelist and philologist.
+Takis Dimopoulos (Greek: Τάκης Δημόπουλος, Pyrgos, Greece, 1898 – Athens, Greece 1981) was a Greek essayist, novelist and philologist.

 Life

+Dimopoulos was born in Pyrgos, a city in the Peloponnese region of Greece, in 1898.
-His studies at the University of Athens included classic literature, philosophy and pedagogy (School of Philosophy), while he studied French and German literature.
-He worked as a teacher at secondary education in high schools of Crete, Ileia and Athens.
-He was a member of the Association of Greek Writers and had collaborations with the magazines Anglo-Greek Review, Nea Estia, Nea Skepsi and Parnassos and also with newspapers like Avgi Pyrgou, Kathimerini, Neologos, Patris etc.

-He wrote on essays, prose and poetry.
-He dealt with issues of aesthetics and philosophy in literature (especially the poetry of Angelos Sikelianos of which he was the main and most important connoisseur.
+He was a member of the Association of Greek Writers, and collaborated with the magazines Anglo-Greek Review, Nea Estia, Nea Skepsi and Parnassos, and also with newspapers like Avgi Pyrgou, Kathimerini, Neologos, Patris, etc. His commentary was on essays, prose and poetry and dealt with issues of aesthetics and philosophy in literature, especially regarding the poetry of Angelos Sikelianos, with whom he was very close.
+He also worked with the writers Renée Jacquin, Paulette Ghiron-Bistagne and Phaedon K. Mpoumpoulidis.

+He passed away in 1981 in Athens.

 Relationship with Sikelianos

-Dimopoulos was a personal friend of Sikelianos, apart from a keen scholar of his work, fact that gave a very personal/loving tone in his reviews and an 'insider' look at specific and difficult –always poetic- cases based in -very, possibly- private information.
-His relationship with the work of Sikelianos had been a constant attempt (and care) of analysis, interpretation and explanation of the principles governing the work, the causes (also the "organic": the unbreakable unity of the human spirit and body of Sikelianos resulting in his idiosyncratic trends and moods) that created the specific aesthetic and worldviews of the poet, that created the forms and genres with which Sikelianos expressed himself (both in lyric, if such a discrimination is permitted, and also in dramatic poetry, the literary penetration and critic of Dimopoulos is crucial and valuable).
+During the interwar period Dimopoulos became one of the writers who attempted a systematic study of Sikelianos' work.
+He analysed the erotic parts of his poetry, their "Delphic Idea" (the concept of Delphi as a forum for an international meeting centre of the most important scholars to express their "love for humanity"), and the syncretism of Hellenism and Christianity.
+His analysis of Sikelianos' work created the specific aesthetics, worldviews, forms and genres surrounding his poetry.

-In Dimopoulos, Sikelianos found a staunch supporter of the Delphic Idea but also a rare tracker of the ideas and necessary predispositions to capture a vision of this magnitude.
-Dimopoulos wrote and spoke about the thought of Sikelianos (and hence) about the Delphic Idea: but not as an ambassador, but as a scholar who understood Sikelianos and therefore understood how the concept of Delphi as a forum for an international meeting centre of the most important scholars meant.
-These scholars would only have on their mind the "Love towards the fellow Human".
-In his studies, Dimopoulos, demonstrates the link and the integration of the Delphic Idea to the main poetic body of Sikelianos' work, as something natural, a concept that encompasses many seemingly contradictory entities and concepts in a unified and multifaceted outlook.
+Dimopoulos was not only a personal friend of Sikelianos, but also a keen scholar of his work.
+In Dimopoulos, Sikelianos found a supporter of the "Delphic Idea", but also a tracker of the ideas and necessary predispositions needed to capture his vision.
+In his studies, Dimopoulos demonstrates the link and the integration of the Delphic Idea to the main poetic body of Sikelianos' work as a concept that encompasses many seemingly contradictory entities in a unified and multifaceted outlook.

-The ancient-mythic, the Dionysian-Bacchic, the Orphic-secret, the physiological-regenerative, Christian, erotic and maternal, national and competitive, the universal, peaceful-conciliatory element were the poetic themes of Sikelianos that were made objects of research and interpretative effort by Takis Dimopoulos, in the form of finding and indicating the fundamental 'axes' of Sikelianos' poetry.
+The ancient-mythic, the Dionysian-Bacchic, the Orphic-mystic, the physiological-regenerative, Hellenic-Christian, erotic-maternal, national-competitive, the oecumene, peaceful-conciliatory elements, were the poetic themes of Sikelianos' work that were researched and interpreted by Dimopoulos.